tugend/github.tugend.io/pages/_posts/2021-12-28-openapi-2-api-versioning.md

 *Api groups x versions*

-And that's really it, surely it can be improved further but I would be comfortable something similar to this in a professional setting.
+And that's really it, surely it can be improved further but I would be comfortable using something like this in a professional setting.
 I'm quite happy to know this is an option for future larger-scale projects.

-A neat by-product of this approach is also that it becomes easier to cleanly generate smaller and distinct OpenApi documents for generating code stubs, i.e. I can avoid generating any code for other versions or APIs than those I want, which I imagine could make the code generation setup and output much neater to work with. =)
+A neat by-product of the solution is also that it becomes easier to cleanly generate smaller and distinct OpenApi documents for generating code stubs, i.e.
+I can avoid generating any code for other versions or APIs than those I want, which I imagine could make the code generation setup and output much neater to work with. =)

 ## Sources